finch3d/finch-assignment-frontend/README.md

 ## Assignment

-Do your changes in a fork of this repo, and then make a pull request when you are done.
+Do your changes in a fork of this repo, and then send a link to that repo when you are done.

 ### Main Tasks
 * Generate building data with params via an endpoint (instead of loading locally).